ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

 The database consists of an RDS resource in AWS which is running a Postgres 15 engine.
 Before we can begin setting up our RDS instance we have to decide how we’re going to handle the network situation.
 We want to put our RDS in a VPC (Virtual Private Cloud) to keep it secure inside our public Cloud, we can specify this using an `aws_db_subnet_group`.
-We also need a couple other resources to optimally set up the RDS like an `aws_db_parameter_group` and an `aws_security_group`.
+To ensure an optimal setup for the RDS (Relational Database Service), we require a couple of additional resources: an aws_db_parameter_group and an aws_security_group.
+These resources play a crucial role in configuring and securing the RDS environment.

 In the `aws_db_subnet_group` we just need to define our subnets and AWS will automatically recognize the correct VPC.

 The `aws_db_parameter_group` is a default parameter group for RDS with the corresponding engine (Postgres 15).

-Our `aws_security_group` that is specifically for our RDS will open the necessary ports in the VPC for inbound and outbound traffic from and to our App Runner (more on the App Runner later).
+Our `aws_security_group` which is specifically for our RDS will open the necessary ports in the VPC for inbound and outbound traffic from and to our App Runner (more on the App Runner later).

 ```HCL
 resource "aws_db_instance" "dev-vuzix-blade-internship-db" {